Sorry, you need to enable JavaScript to visit this website.

 1. The Role of AESA

-The State Aviation Safety Agency is the responsible body designated to ensure compliance with Regulations (EC)No 261/2004 and (EC) No 1107/2006.
-It is also the designated body to which any passenger can complain for a breach of the aforementioned Regulations.
+The State Aviation Safety Agency is the responsible body designated to ensure compliance with Regulations (EC) No 261/2004 and (EC) No 1107/2006.
+Likewise, it is the designated body before which any passenger can claim for a breach of those indicated in the Regulations.

-The Ministry of Transport, Mobility and Urban Agenda (MITMA) has published in the Official Gazette of 10 May 2023 the resolution accrediting the Agency as an entity for alternative dispute resolution in the field of air transport (link to regulations).
+The Ministry of Transport, Mobility and Urban Agenda (MITMA) published in the Official State Gazette of 10 May 2023 the resolution accrediting the Agency as an entity for alternative dispute resolution in the field of air transport (link to regulations).

 2. Territorial competence of AESA